vchibrikov/calculate_orientation/README.md

 # calculate_orientation

-calculate_orientation.py is a Python script that allows to define orientation of tracked segments on imported images, and saves it to a CSV file.
+calculate_orientation.py is a Python script that allows to define orientation of chain segments on imported images, and saves it to a CSV file.
 This script is designed to work with a variety of image file formats such as JPEG, PNG, and BMP.

 # System requirements